Silhouette photography is a great way to add interest to an image. They make a scene feel dramatic or dreamy.

-For low light situations an open aperture will help you to avoid unnecessarily high ISO values.
+For low light situations, use an open aperture.
+This will help you to avoid high ISO values.

 If you have enough light, set a smaller aperture.
 This will allow you to have the whole contour of your silhouette in focus.

-Remember that the larger the aperture is, the shallower the depth of field will be.
-It will be more difficult to get a sharp and crisp silhouette image.
+Remember that the smaller the f-stop, the shallower the depth of field will be.
+It will be more difficult to get a sharp and crisp camera silhouette image.

 Shoot in RAW

-By comparison, JPEG files are compressed and often show posterisation because data is lost in the compression process.
+By comparison, JPEG files become compressed.
+You lose data in this compression process.
 With every step of compression the image quality decreases.

 Make sure you have a memory card that has enough room for all your RAW images and has a fast write speed (90MB/s or greater).